esa-esdl/esdl-core/doc/story2.rst

     @registerDATFunction varianceTime (TimeAxis,) ();

-The function can be called with the three-dimensional Cube object as its argument and returns the time variance for each of the grid points defined by the two spatial dimensions of the Cube.
+The function can be called with the three-dimensional Cube object as its argument and returns the time variance for each of the grid points defined by the two spatial dimensions of the ESDC.

 .. code:: julia